dimsp4/react-anticapture/README.md

 ## Usage

-Simply import and wrap any sensitive content within the `<AntiCapture>` component:
+Simply import and wrap any sensitive page within the `<AntiCapture>` component:

 ```jsx
 import { AntiCapture } from 'react-anticapture';